 The fact that searches for ‘virtual Christmas party’ were almost 3 times higher in August 2020 than in December 2019 speaks volumes about how quickly the world has changed recently.

-And seriously; kudos to you for looking to bring the festive cheer online this year.
-We hope this list of 10 fantastic and free virtual Christmas party ideas will help!
+If you’re looking to bring the festive cheer online again this year, kudos to you.
+We hope this list of 11 fantastic and free virtual Christmas party ideas will help!

-Your Guide to Hosting the Perfect Virtual Christmas Party
+Your Guide to the Perfect Virtual Christmas Party

 4 Reasons a Virtual Christmas Party This Year Won’t Suck

-If you’ve got a positive attitude and the right enthusiasm for throwing a virtual Christmas party, here are 4 reasons why you should:
+If you’ve got a positive attitude and the right enthusiasm for throwing a virtual Christmas party this year, here are 4 reasons why you should: